 Some Arctic animals and birds have adapted to survive the harsh winters, while others live there only in the summer.
 These creatures arrive in spring to raise their young and eat the abundant food.
 In the winter, they migrate southward to warmer climates.
 Every tundra animal, bird, and plant plays a crucial role in a food chain.

 Activity: Ask students to each pick an animal that lives on the tundra and research more about its life cycle.
 Ask students: When does your animal live on the tundra?
 How does it fit into an Arctic food chain?
 Then ask them to illustrate this chain on a large sheet of paper, with a speech bubble drawn beside each animal or plant.
 Inside the bubbles, have students write a sentence from each organism's perspective describing how the organism contributes to the chain of life.
 For example, in a chain of a poppy flower, an Arctic hare, and an Arctic fox, the hare's speech bubble could say, "I eat poppies.
 Sometimes I become food for foxes," while the fox's bubble could say, "I eat hares, lemmings, and fish.
 My waste fertilizes the tundra soil."

 Growing at the Speed of Summer

 Summer on the tundra is very short, so plants must make efficient use of the long daylight hours.
 They photosynthesize constantly, using energy from the sun to make food, which allows them to bloom at a fast rate.

 Mackie Rhodes is an education writer based in Greensboro, NC.
-Her most recent professional books are Teaching with Favorite Back-to-School Books (Scholastic, 2004) and Teaching about Winter Holidays with Favorite Picture Books (Scholastic, 2003).
-Illustrations by Patrick Girouard.
-This article was originally published in the January/February 2004 issue of Instructor.
+Her professional books include Teaching with Favorite Back-to-School Books and Teaching About Winter Holidays With Favorite Picture Books.
+This article was originally published in the January/February 2004 issue of Instructor magazine.